Opetushallitus/otuva/kayttooikeus-ui-invite/README.md

 ## TODO

+- [ ] laod oph/urls props client (when supplied as npm package)
+- [ ] load common styles (when supplied as npm package)
+- [ ] remove initial ajax request pendingP's as they seem unneeded
 - [ ] remove favicon
 - [ ] set up proxying to ONR and other backends
 - [ ] Enhance backend mocks (koodisto, lokalisaatio, etc.)